SajjadN92/MovieApp/README.md

 ## How to run
 1. Clone the project
-2. Open it using Xcode
+2. Open it using Xcode (The project built with Xcode 15.4 with minimum target of iOS 16.0)

 Note that no other tools are needed to run the app.

 ## Architecture